geoffrey-diederichs/CTF_SSI_2024/01_I_love_food/README.md

 Breakpoint 1 at 0x11c3
 ```

 According to our static analysis, the variable used to store the user input is of 44 bytes : `char local_38 [44];`.
-Let's fill this variable by using python to print 44 characters (we'll use "\x41" which is an `A` in ascii), and then inspect the stack to see how many bytes we need to write over before writing over local_c :
+Let's fill this variable by using python to send 44 characters (we'll use "\x41" which is an `A` in ascii), and then inspect the stack to see how many bytes we need to send before writing over local_c :

 ```gdb
 (gdb) r <<< $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*44)')